whonut/PyOEIS/docs/index.rst

-..
-PyOEIS documentation master file, created by sphinx-quickstart on Wed Jan 14 19:47:33 2015.
+.. pyoeis's documentation master file, created by sphinx-quickstart on Wed Jan 14 19:47:33 2015.

-Welcome to PyOEIS's documentation!
+Welcome to pyoeis's documentation!
 ==================================

 Contents: